-1) Any customer who has previously chosen to opt out of the CCA program through any means whatsoever, including PG&E's website, any opt-out form, or by telephone (except for any customer included in MEA's phase one who opted-out after February 5th, 2010) 19 shall not be removed from the list of potential CCA customers that will be provided to a community implementing a CCA program.
-All customers need to understand the terms and conditions of the CCA service being offered in order to make an informed decision as to whether or not to opt out of CCA service.
+- 1) Any customer who has previously chosen to opt out of the CCA program through any means whatsoever, including PG&E's website, any opt-out form, or by telephone (except for any customer included in MEA's phase one who opted-out after February 5th, 2010) 6 shall not be removed from the list of potential CCA customers that will be provided to a community implementing a CCA program.
+All customers need to understand the terms and conditions of the CCA service being offered in order to make an informed decision as to whether or not to opt out of CCA service. - 2) PG&E shall send a letter, with a copy to the Energy Division, to any customer who prior to the date of this Resolution has opted out of CCA service using any means whatsoever, including PG&E's website, any opt-out form, or telephone service, explaining that the opt-out request will not take effect in light of the changes this Resolution makes to the CCA tariffs.
+(However, PG&E shall follow the procedure set forth in paragraph 3b, below, for sending letters to customers in MEA's service territory and therefore this letter shall not be sent to anyone in MEA's service territory who opted-out after February 5th, 2010.)
+This letter shall be sent to the Energy Division for review and approval within 10 days of the effective date of this Resolution and shall be mailed to customers within 5 days of Energy Division's approval.

-&lt;sup>19 Under MEA's Implementation Plan, customers will be phased-in to CCA service in no more than three phases.
+6 Under MEA's Implementation Plan, customers will be phased-in to CCA service in no more than three phases.
 MEA sent the first opt-out notice to those customers who are in its phase one on February 5, 2010.
 Consistent with the policy set forth in this Resolution, customers who have received their first opt-out notice from MEA can chose to opt-out of MEA's CCA program.